 - Get there early.
 Aside from the galas and other shows at the Place des Arts theatre venues, most shows are general admission, so where you sit depends on how many people get in the venue before you.
 If you want to sit up front and risk being the victim of a crowd-working comedian, get there first.

 - Don’t heckle.
 You’re not funnier than the people on stage, who have been working on material for a while in preparation for their shows.
 If a comedian asks a question to the audience, feel free to respond, but otherwise keep your mouth shut and avoid embarrassing yourself.
+Hold your solo performance for open mic nights if you don’t want to get thrown out of the venue.

 - Don’t take pictures or video.
 Each show will begin with this reminder (though there are some shows that actually allow taking pictures discreetly — they’ll make this clear in the pre-show announcement).
 You’re here to enjoy yourself, not film the show for later broadcast using your crappy cellphone camera.
 Getting caught filming a standup act is grounds for a quick ejection, aside from being distracting to the performer and the audience.
 Instead, take a picture of the venue before the show, or of your ticket (don’t show the bar code if you’re posting to social media before the show begins).
-You’ll be able to see the gala performances and some other shows broadcast on Comedy Network in a few months, recorded and edited by professionals.
+You’ll be able to see the gala performances and some other shows broadcast on CBC or Comedy Network in a few months, recorded and edited by professionals.

 - Don’t use your cellphones at all.
 These venues are dark, and the bright light of a cellphone screen is very distracting.
 Wait until after the show to text your friends.
 And make sure the ringer is turned off.
+If you want to make note of a particularly great joke to tweet about it later, use a pen and paper (and be sure to credit the joke to the right comedian).

 - Spread the word about what you see.
 Help out those people looking for a good show, and those who are putting them on.
 If you liked something, write about it on Twitter or Facebook and spread the word.
 Use the hashtag #JPRMTL (French) or #JFLMTL (English).
 A lot of these smaller shows don’t have big marketing budgets and rely on word of mouth more than anything else.